jpmckinney/rackbin/README.md

 * [Sign up for a Heroku account](https://id.heroku.com/signup)
 * [Download the Heroku Toolbelt](https://toolbelt.heroku.com/)
 * Deploy to Heroku
         git clone https://github.com/opennorth/rackbin.git
         cd rackbin
         heroku create
         heroku addons:add pusher:sandbox
         git push heroku master

 * Open your bin's URL and wait for requests
         heroku open

 * POST requests to your bin's URL

 ## Features

 * You can POST and listen for requests at any URL path.
-For example, `/foo` displays only POST requests to `/foo`, making it easy to isolate requests from different services.
+For example, `/foo` displays only POST requests to `/foo`, making it easy to isolate requests.
 You must have the bin's page open in your browser before POST requests are sent.
 * `/rack` is a special path that displays HTTP headers as environment variables (and displays only POST requests to `/rack`).
 Useful if you are testing webhooks to be consumed by Rack apps.
 * Rackbin is less than 100 lines of code, all in [`config.ru`](https://github.com/opennorth/rackbin/blob/master/config.ru), making it easy to tailor to your needs.
 * If you must send non-ASCII, non-UTF-8 POST requests, send your request to the appropriate, case-sensitive path below (otherwise, Rackbin will silently fail).
 Unlike other paths, you must refresh the bin's page after POST requests are sent.
 You may need to change your browser's encoding.